xplpc/xplpc/docs/kotlin.md

 To download the NDK, please visit the following link: https://developer.android.com/ndk/downloads

-## How to build the library for Kotlin
+## How to build a Kotlin library for Android

 Execute on terminal: